vinhqbui/vinhqbui.github.io/README.md

 I have passion for digging data insigts and pattern.
 I strongly believe that if we use data correctly, we can make the world a better place.

+Here is my [LinkedIn](https://www.linkedin.com/in/vinh-bui-ds/).
+Please connect to make friends.
+I would love to hear you stories.

 ### My personal projects